Check out A Few Wisdom Points that I learnt from My Trip to Osaka and Kyoto in Japan in what was indeed an eye-opening experience.

 Bicycles are everywhere and usually on the footpath.

-The locals love to ride bikes, but instead of riding their bikes on the side of the road, they travel along the path with pedestrians, and it can create a hazardous environment, especially when it goes all wrong.
-The best practice is to walk in a straight line and try not to veer off to the side if you can help it because you never know what is coming behind you.
+The locals love to ride bikes, but instead of riding their bikes on the side of the road, they travel along the path with pedestrians, which can create a hazardous environment, especially when it goes all wrong.
+The best practice is to walk in a straight line and try not to veer off to the side if you can help because you never know what is coming behind you.

 Once, I veered off that straight line and almost got tangled.
 Naturally, a few choice words were coming back at me (I didn’t understand them).
 I soon learnt that being all over the place is not a safe practice, and usually, if you do the right thing, you won’t get tangled up with a cyclist.
 However, many things can distract you when you are a tourist in another country.